 As the coronavirus pandemic has upended life as we know it, our school, like many others, went through the transition to exclusively online learning.
 Educational institutions nationwide had mere days to transition students to learning from home, and ours was no exception.
-Fortunately, our unique program made this transition easier for Alsion families and staff, and we were able to quickly and successfully navigate to a virtual classroom model from March through May 2020.
+Fortunately, our unique program made this transition easier for Alsion families and staff, and we were able to quickly and successfully navigate to a virtual classroom model from March 2020 - March 2021.
+Our small classrooms allow us to shift to a Hybrid model with a mix of In-Person and Virtual instruction to allow children to start normalizing back into a post-COVID environment, while adhering to CDC guidelines of masking and social distancing.

 Alsion is Ideally Suited for the Transition to Virtual Learning